-And you're liable to sit down, and look at some fellow who's... your first thought's liable to be "I wonder why he's trusting me!"
-Or when you're on the couch, you say, "I know very well he was sitting right there in the same room and he doesn't know any more about this than I do!"
-Well, if you don't want to, if... if you want to... to fool around with this information, that is up to you.
-It's up to you what you can do with this.
-Aside from auditing, I leave to your imaginations...
+And you're liable to sit down and look at some fellow who's -your first thought's liable to be "I wonder why he's trusting me!"
+Or when you're on the couch, you say, "I know very well he was sitting right there in the same place and he doesn't know any more about this than I do!"

+Well, if you don't want to -- if you want to fool around with this information that is up to you.
+It's up to you what you can do with this, aside from auditing -- I leave to your imaginations.
 But I would not mess around any auditor here with any of the cases here.
 I really wouldn't.
-It isn't that you're dealing with precious cases, or these cases couldn't be solved, one way or the other, if you did louse them up.
+It isn't that you're dealing with precious cases, or these cases couldn't be solved one way or the other if you did louse them up.
 It's that the results you're getting are not very satisfactory to you.
-Your preclear has a half-gone idea already, if he's a student here in this class, that what's going to happen he knows it's going to work, kinda, more or less, he hasn't realized it'd work like that, kinda, because an intellectual... you haven't gone into an action yet.
-You're auditing somebody who knows more or less what to expect.
-And which way it's gonne to go.
-He's liable to find... you're liable to find special randomities in him, such as he realizes he must take all this seriously for him to do any good.
-Of course you couldn't more patently reverse a vector if you tried!

-But he can still take it all seriously, and it will still work.
+Your preclear has a half-gone idea already if he's a student here in this class, that what's going to happen, he knows it's going to work, kind of, more or less; he hasn't realized it'd work like that, kind of, because an intellectual...
+You haven't gone into an action yet.
+You're auditing somebody who knows more or less what to expect and which way it's going to go.
+He's liable to find -- you're liable to find special randomities in him, such as he realizes he must take all this seriously for him to do any good.
+Of course you couldn't more patently reverse a vector if you tried..
+But he can still take it all seriously, and it will still work!
 Don't doubt that.

-What I would do, if I were you, advice on a situation, is to use Standard Operating Procedure Issue V, use One, direct exteriorization, Two, by beams, Three, spacation, Four, flow balancing, Five, black and white spot control.
+What I would do if I were you, advice on this situation, is to use Standard Operating Procedure Issue 5; use I: Direct Exteriorization; II: By Beams; III: Spacation; IV: Flow Balancing; V. Black and White Spot Control.
 And I'd test around on these things and I'd test your preclear up for the automaticity of his mock-ups.
-And every once in a while you'll find somebody going by who has uh... such a terrific jiggle on any consistency that they're shocked to death to find out that they can't get a simple black spot.
-When they can get a whole army marching neatly in rows up the road.
+Every once in a while you'll find somebody going by who has such a terrific jiggle on any consistency that they're shocked to death to find out that they can't get a simple black spot, when they can get a whole army marching neatly in rows up the road.

 That's because just them has to get that black and white spot, no circuits pick it up or anything, it's just them.
 That's all that's going to get it.
 There are no marines that can be called on from the year umpty-umph dash umph, that will suddenly turn up in the form of automatic buttons long since installed by this same preclear and do, by experience, this whole thing.
-Uh-uh.
+Hm-mm.
 It's just a black spot.
 That's all.
 And buttons won't turn it on and off.
-They go jiggle, zoom, zong, crash.
+They go jiggle, zoom, zong, crash!
 They don't tell it when to move at the right time.
-Highest level of precision there is.
-It's a black spot.
-You might think a white spot is but a white spot isn't anything.
+Highest level of precision there is is a black spot.
+You might think a white spot is, but a white spot isn't anything.
 A white spot is known area.
 And a black spot may have something in it, and it may not.
 It is unknownness which may or may not contain something.
-It has no light in it.
-And so you can't tell.
+It has no light in it, and so you can't tell.
 Guy can handle a black spot, he can handle anything.